Sunday, March 10, 2019

 Pegalan River and part of Keningau town.

-The indoor garden at the Admin.
-Building initiated by my wife still looks fabulous.
-I was instantly reminded of the Chinese saying, "前人栽树后人乘凉" which literally means "One generation plants the trees and another generation enjoys the shades" Though there is no huge trees to create the shade, the beauty of the garden has become a lasting legacy of the Institute.
+The indoor garden at the Administration Building which was initiated by my wife still looks fabulous.
+I was instantly reminded of the Chinese saying, "前人栽树后人乘凉" which literally means "One generation plants the trees and another generation enjoys the shades".
+Though there is no huge trees to create the shade, the beauty of the garden has become a lasting legacy of the Institute.
 Anyone who works in this building or anyone who steps into the premise would feel refreshed.
-For those staff members who manage and continue to prune, plant, sow, mow, rake, water and dig to keep the garden intact, you have my admiration!
+For those staff members who manage and continue to prune, plant, sow, mow, rake, water and dig to keep the garden intact, you have my salute and admiration!

 It has been over five years since Ah Miau, a classmate of Class 1967/1969 of Lok Yuk School came back to KK from Hong Kong for holidays.
 During her last visit in November 2013, I took the opportunity to gather some of the classmates for a reunion in my house (Read here).